SkylerJohnson102020/reading-notes/class-02.md

         ((3 < 7) && (4 >=1))
         return is true

 If both of our expression come back as true, then the expression returns to us as true.
-If there is just one of the expressions above return as false, then it will return as false.
+If there is just one of the expressions above that returns as false, then it will return as false.
 Both must be true.

-- || - Locical OR - test at least on of the conditions below.
+- || - Locical OR - tests at least one of the conditions below.

         ((3 < 7) || (4 < 1))

-If only one of the expressions above come back, return, as true, then the expression returns true.
+If only one of the expressions above come back (return) as true, then the expression returns true.
 If both of the expressions return as false, then the expression will be false.
 At least one has to be true, both have to be false in order for it to be false.

 - ! - Logical Not - This inverts a the value of single Boolean.